LedgerHQ/ragger/README.md

 [![codecov](https://codecov.io/gh/LedgerHQ/ragger/branch/develop/graph/badge.svg)](https://codecov.io/gh/LedgerHQ/ragger)

----
-**Warning**

-This library contains documentation and functionalities related to Ledger Stax hardware (sometimes refered as `fatstacks`).
-As of the writing of the message, neither the SDK nor the Speculos support is available publicly for Ledger Stax hardware.
-This is therefore preventing users to use such functionalities.

----

 This library aims at reducing the cost of running code on both Speculos emulator or on a real device.